What Does it Take to Be a Credit Counselor?

 Becoming a Credit Counselor

-What education or degrees do I need to become a Credit Counselor?
+What education is needed to be a Credit Counselor?

 The table below shows the approximate number of Credit Counselors employed by various industries.